How to deal with highly defensive people

-Many times in life, we come across people in our lives who seem to be super quick to take offense when you thought you were offering help, advice or constructive feedback.
-Worse, some of you might have someone like this in your life who asks you for feedback.
-Your heart sinks as you know that no matter what you say or how you say it, they’ll likely be devastated.
-People like this can be found in every family, workplace or group of friends.
-Dealing with them requires a special set of skills.
+Many times in life, we come across people who seem to be very quick to take offense, when you thought you were offering help, advice or constructive feedback.
+Worse, some of you might have someone like this in your life who asks for your feedback.
+At this notion, your heart sinks as you know that no matter what you say or how you say it, they’re likely be devastated.
+Sensitive people can be found in every family, workplace or group of friends.
+Interacting and maintaining healthy relationships with them requires care, caution and understanding.

-People like this often describe themselves as being sensitive and they are.
-But often their reactions to your comments are a defense mechanism.
-The two may feel the same to the person experiencing them but in reality, they are worlds apart.
-Sensitivity is born of careful attention, it involves looking closely, understanding deeply and therefore not causing harm.
-Defensiveness is the bastard child of shame.
-For people who have survived harshly judgmental environments, shame dominates the psychological landscape.
+As described above, people portraying these qualities often describe themselves are being sensitive.
+They are sensitive but often their reactions to your comments are a defense mechanism.
+The two may feel the same to the person experiencing these feelings but in reality, they are worlds apart.
+Sensitivity is born of careful attention, it involves taking a closer look at themselves, understanding deeply and therefore not causing harm.
+Defensiveness, on the other hand, is born from living in highly judgmental environments, where shame and unworthiness dominates the psychological landscape.

-Knowing that highly sensitive people’s destructive behaviour comes from shame doesn’t excuse it, but it does help you understand why.
-From the outside, defensive behaviour is disproportionate, bizarre, often appalling.
-But from the perspective of the highly sensitive person, these actions are justifiable self-protection.
+Knowing that highly sensitive people’s destructive behaviour comes from shame helps you to understand their actions.
+From the outside, defensive behaviour is disproportionate, bizarre, unexpected and irrational.
+But from the perspective of the highly sensitive person, these actions are a justifiable self-protection.

-I’m not being flip, defensive people genuinely think more with their ancient, reptilian brain and process in the parts of the brain that control social interaction and which evolved much, much later less.
-Beneath our elaborate neural structures that mediate our subtle social interactions we all possess what neuroscientists call the reptilian brain.
-It’s the most ancient part of the brain which evolved in reptiles and isn’t capable of nuanced emotion or logical thought.
-It’s primary driving force is fear.
-Two fears to be exact.
+It is common that defensive people genuinely think more with their ancient, "reptilian brain" (lizard brain), and less with the areas of their brain that control social interaction.
+Beneath our elaborate, neural structures that mediate our subtle social interactions we all possess what neuroscientists call the lizard brain.
+It’s the most ancient part of the brain which evolved in reptiles and isn’t capable of nuanced emotion or logical thought, with its primary driving force being fear - two fears to be exact.

-The first worry of the lizard brain (yours, mine, everyone’s!) is “I don’t have enough!” – enough food, money, love, glory.
-Insert your own noun here but the theme “not enough” pounds away constantly.
+The first worry of the lizard brain is “I don’t have enough!” – enough food, money, love, glory.
+The theme “not enough” pounding away constantly.
 The only other major concern for the lizard brain is “someone’s out to get me!”.
-A highly sensitive person perceives threat coming from lots of sources; one day the enemy could be a colleague, a relative the next, that mean women in the check-out at Tesco’s two minutes later.
-But to the lizard brain, someone somewhere is always about to attack.
+A highly sensitive person perceives threat coming from lots of sources; one day the enemy could be a colleague, a relative the next, that unfriendly women in the check-out at Tesco two minutes later.
+To the lizard brain, someone is always about to attack.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.